Phospholipase D: Phosphatidic acid

-Structure
+Structure and mechanism

 Plant and animal PLDs have a consistent molecular structure, characterized by sites of catalysis surrounded by an assortment of regulatory sequences.
 The active site of PLDs consists of four highly conserved amino acid sequences (I-IV), of which motifs II and IV are particularly conserved.
 These structural domains contain the distinguishing catalytic sequence HxKxxxxD (HKD), where H, K, and D are the amino acids histidine (H), lysine (K), aspartic acid (D), while x represents nonconservative amino acids.
 These two HKD motifs confer hydrolytic activity to PLD, and are critical for its enzymatic activity both in vitro and in vivo.
 Hydrolysis of the phosphodiester bond occurs when these HKD sequences are in the correct proximity.

 Human proteins containing this motif include: